WallStreetMojo

 The journal entries for accounts payable debit or credit is shown below –

-If your company buys some assets from a vendor and promises to pay after one month, that means Account Payable gets credited.
+If a company buys some assets from a vendor and promises to pay after one month, Account Payable gets credited.
 Below will be a general entry for the same:

 Accounts Payable Debit or Credit

-After one month, you will pay back the amount to the vendors by cash.
-That means your liability will go down or will get debited.
+After one month, the pays the amount back to the vendors by cash.
+That means their liability will go down or will get debited.
 So below will be a general entry for Account Payable Debit:

 Accounts Payable Debit or Credit (Cash)